 I don’t believe in new year’s resolutions.
 I never keep them.
 So I don’t make them.
 I’m not much for setting myself a list of goals either.
 But occasionally I decide to commit to something for a while.
 Lately, I’ve committed myself to eating healthy and clean for at least 80 – 90% of the time.
 I want to cut my body fat percentage.
 Do I need to?
 Not really.
 But, hey, it’s something to obsess about.
 OCD?
 Moi? :-D. That’s a tough ask for someone who loves to bake, and especially who loves to make sweets of all shapes, sizes and denominations.
-I like to do things the hard way … so now I taste sweets rather than help myself to a decent portion, unless I’m having an allowed cheat treat.
-But it does mean that for most of the time, if I want treats, they have to comply with being healthy and nutritious.
+I like to do things the hard way … so now I taste sweets rather than help myself to a decent portion.
+Most of the time, if I want treats, they have to comply with being healthy and nutritious.
 That means good fats, good carbs, and quality protein.

 Fanfare … these flourless muffins were an experiment that turned out brilliantly.
 Phew!
-They contain no nasty refined flour so are both wheat and gluten-free (make sure you use gluten-free baking powder).
-Make them with skim milk and get lots of protein and calcium but without the saturated fat.
+They contain no refined flour so are both wheat and gluten-free (make sure you use gluten-free baking powder if coeliac).
+Make them with dairy milk and get lots of extra protein and calcium.
 Almonds provide the good fats, more protein and some fibre.
 The blueberries, well … chock full of good stuff, aren’t they?
 And yum.
 Look at all that goodness …

-They don’t rise as much as flour based muffins but they are super moist, fall-apart fruity, and very light.
+These muffins are so full of fruit, they are 100% fall apart fruity goodness.
+They don’t rise as much as flour based muffins but they are super moist, and very light.

 I’ve included some variations as well as a nutritional profile below.
 Hopefully you find it as helpful as I do.
 You get a great protein kick from a muffin and the fats are overwhelmingly heart healthy fats.
 Not a trans fat to be found.

-Better than the low-fat, no-taste, no-nutrition muffins you find on the way to work in the morning.
-Plus the ingredient list doesn’t contain strange substances that belong in a lab … bonus for the clean eating brigade.
-Hooray!
+Better than the cake muffins you find on the way to work in the morning.
+Trust me!

 Now I can get back to obsessing over a new camera 😉